lino-framework/book/docs/dev/matrix/index.rst

 It extends the application created in :doc:`/dev/tables/index` (so you might follow that tutorial before reading on here).

-We add an `EntryType` model and a `CompaniesWithEntryTypes` table which is a matrix with one row per `Company` and one column per `EntryType`.
+We add an :class:`EntryType` model and a :class:`CompaniesWithEntryTypes` table which is a matrix with one row per `Company` and one column per `EntryType`.

 .. image:: a.png
   :scale: 50